yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

 We will initially clean and explore the outage dataset, assess missingness patterns, and use hypothesis tests to answer targeted questions about outage characteristics.
 Doing this will allow us to have a clear understanding of which features appear most related to outage severity and whether any statistical relationships hold up under formal testing.
 Then, we will leverage the insights we gathered to build a regression model that predicts the duration of a power outage at the moment it begins.
 We start with a simple baseline, engineer additional features and tune hyperparameters for a final model, and then evaluate whether that model treats certain subgroups (e.g., by region) fairly.

-This dataset will help us answer the question: **which combination of factors—specifically outage cause, geographic location, climate region, population density, and time‐of‐year—best predicts how long (in minutes) a major U.S. power outage will last?**
+This dataset will help us answer the question: **which combination of factors (outage cause, geographic location, climate region, population density, time‐of‐year, etc.) best predicts how long (in minutes) a major U.S. power outage will last?**

 # Data Cleaning & Exploratory Data Analysis